 - Beef stock – You can substitute chicken stock or even water if you prefer.
 The beef stock just adds a really nice richness to the soup.

-Drain off any excess fat, then stir in all of the remaining ingredients except for the noodles.
+Once softened, stir in all of the remaining ingredients except for the noodles.

 Sprinkle some chopped herbs like parsley or basil over the top or grate a little bit of fresh Parmesan or Romano if you’d like!

 Storing and Reheating Pasta Fagioli from Olive Garden

 Store leftovers in the refrigerator for up to 4 days and reheat on the stove until warmed through.

 I wouldn’t recommend freezing Olive Garden Pasta Fagioli once everything is combined.

 Soups with pasta don’t tend to hold up well once they’ve been thawed and reheated.